Board of Trustee Policy

 - Ensure minimum funding levels are maintained.

-- Serve as a reference document for the College’s development staff and the Board (the “Foundation Board”) of the Montgomery County Community College Foundation (the “Foundation”).
+- Serve as a reference document for the College’s Foundation staff and the Board (the “Foundation Board”) of the Montgomery County Community College Foundation (the “Foundation”).

 The College will consider the following two general categories of naming opportunities: